 Summer Fruit Sponge Pudding

-- 1 kilo pack of frozen mixed berries allow to defrost before using
+- 1 kilo frozen mixed berries allow to defrost before using

 - 180 grams unsalted butter